MEGGIE SCHNEIDER

 Meggie Schneider

 Meggie Schneider, born in Cologne.
-Studies in philosophy and photography in Münster (Germany), photography and painting at the „Akademie voor Beeldende Kunst” in Enschede (Netherlands), and for one year guest studies at the “Université de Montréal” (Canada) in performance, installation, painting and photography.
-At the “Universität der Künste” in Berlin courses in experimental film design with Heinz Emigholz and Harun Farocki.
-Hence participation in numerous international festivals and exhibitions.
-From 2004-2006 she implemented the trilogy -private spaces in public spaces- with ich sitze gern, 4kitchens und hobbykeller in the Filmhaus in line with the International Film Festival Berlin (Berlinale).
+Studied philosophy and photography in Münster (Germany), photography and painting at the „Akademie voor Beeldende Kunst” in Enschede (Netherlands), and guest studies for one year at the “Université de Montréal” (Canada) in performance, installation, and painting.
+At the “Universität der Künste” in Berlin studies in experimental film design with Heinz Emigholz and Harun Farocki.
+Participation in numerous international festivals and exhibitions.
+From 2004-2006 she implemented the trilogy -private spaces in public spaces- with ich sitze gern, 4kitchens and hobbykeller in the Filmhaus in line with the International Film Festival Berlin (Berlinale).
+Since 2011, she has been heavily involved in projects in France, especially in Paris.
+This includes her project "Douze Dîners" (Twelve Dinners) realized between 2011 and 2012 in the framework of a residency at the Paris Cité Internationale des Arts, with funding from the Senate Department for Science, Research and Culture.
+In 2014, she was invited with her installation project Fabrique Biopic to join the Festival Hors Pistes du Centre Georges Pompidou where she has been invited again in 2016.

-Meggie Schneider lives and works in Berlin as an artist, filmmaker and freelance teacher at universities in Berlin, Braunschweig and others.
+Meggie Schneider lives and works in Berlin as an artist, filmmaker and freelance teacher at universities in Berlin, Braunschweig, Potsdam and others.

 Represented by Arsenal – Institute for Film and Video Art e.V.,Berlin

-In her experimentation on the border of private and public she wants to produce inter-subjective encounters, through which meaning is elaborated collectively, through which our perception is widened.
+In her experimentation on the border of private and public, she wants to produce inter-subjective encounters, through which meaning is elaborated collectively, and through which our perception is widened.
 She positions her work in this way against the space of individual consumption.

-In these sometimes seemingly common and familiar living-spaces thoughts and memories are opened up, questions of home, habitat, familial and cultural ways of life are established and confronted with the now.
+In these seemingly common and familiar living-spaces, thoughts and memories are opened up, questions of home, habitat, familial and cultural ways of life are established.
 Discourse and fresh thinking are evoked.
 A platform is created for exchange of knowledge, information and individual stories and experiences.

 GRANTS